pheerapack/go-btc-wallet/README.md

 2. Back ground process to update btc in wallet

 This background process can start to update table summay_in_hour .
-It is like monitor , sleep and wake up to summary depend on env.SLEEPTIME = number * time.Second
+It is like monitor , sleep and wake up to summary depend on env.MONITORSLEEPTIME = number * time.Second

 Require Tool before run :